bkryza/clang-uml/README.md

 ## Installation

 ### Building from source
-Currently the only method to install `clang-uml` is from source.
+Currently, the only method to install `clang-uml` is from source.
 First make sure that you have the following dependencies installed:

 ```bash